 Though in the 2013-17 CIDP the county government had committed to set up a vocational training facility in every sub-county in Nakuru county, existing facilities were in poor condition.
-For a long time, these facilities experienced challenges that have hampered delivery of vocational training to youth in Nakuru County.
+For a long time, these facilities experienced challenges that have hampered the delivery of vocational training to youth in Nakuru County.
 These challenges include inadequate staffing, equipment, and spacing.
-During focus group discussions, students and community members raised concerns over students in polytechnics being required to wear a uniform that they said resembled that of high school students.
+During focus group discussions, students and community members raised concerns over students in polytechnics being required to wear uniforms that they said resembled that of high school students.

-As a result, the quality of training in the facilities within has been poor and most youths have lost interest in enrolling in vocational courses.
+As a result, the quality of training in the facilities within has been poor and most youths have lost interest in enrolling for vocational courses.
 For many youths, vocational facilities are synonymous with failure.
 Those who opt to acquire vocational skills prefer to do so through apprenticeships as opposed to enrolment in polytechnics.
 Due to this perception, low enrolment characterizes many vocational training facilities.

 Social Audit Process

-With funding from URAIA Trust, CTL supported citizens in three sub-counties to monitor delivery of vocational training services using social audits in 4 facilities namely Nakuru Polytechnic in Nakuru Town East, Njoro Polytechnic in Njoro Sub-county, Rongai Polytechnic and Kware Kapkwen polytechnic in Rongai Sub-county.
-A team of 17 social auditors was supported to gather information relating to infrastructure, equipping and staffing of the polytechnics.
-With CTL’s support, the social auditors subjected information gathered to validation by citizens, management of the audited facilities and selected government representatives in the respective sub-counties.
+With funding from URAIA Trust, CTL supported citizens in three sub-counties to monitor the delivery of vocational training services using social audits in 4 facilities namely Nakuru Polytechnic in Nakuru Town East, Njoro Polytechnic in Njoro Sub-county, Rongai Polytechnic and Kware Kapkwen polytechnic in Rongai Sub-county.
+A team of 17 social auditors was supported to gather information relating to infrastructure, equipping, and staffing of the polytechnics.
+With CTL’s support, the social auditors subjected information gathered to validation by citizens, management of the audited facilities, and selected government representatives in the respective sub-counties.

-The social audit exercise revealed that vocational training facilities were grappling with inadequate infrastructure, poor condition of existing facilities, inadequate and demotivated staff, inadequate, non-functional and in some instances, obsolete equipment.
+The social audit exercise revealed that vocational training facilities were grappling with inadequate infrastructure, poor condition of existing facilities, inadequate and demotivated staff, inadequate, non-functional, and in some instances, obsolete equipment.
 The findings of the social audit process were shared with duty bearers in the education sector during a public engagement forum held on 11th November 2017 The engagement forum was attended by representatives from the Directorate of vocational training, county youth office, principals and board members from social audited facilities, and citizens.

-As a result of the social work undertaken in polytechnics, several improvements have been made.
+As a result of the social accountability work undertaken in polytechnics, several improvements have been made.
 In Nakuru Polytechnic, construction of a storey building that had stalled for over two months resumed.
 The new building was meant to house additional classrooms and workshops.
-The management of the facility adopted a new uniform design and had new uniforms that students are now proud of made.
+The management of the facility adopted a new uniform design and had new uniforms that students are now proud of making.

 At the time of the social audit, boarding students were using a makeshift bathroom whose condition was poor, having no doors and roof.
 The computer lab had not been set up and there were 12 old non-functional computers stacked together on a table in the middle of the room.
 In the fashion and design department, only 5 sewing machines out of the 25 available were working.
 This forced students to take turns in using sewing machines during practicals and examinations.

 Though the facility is yet to construct new bathrooms after the social audit exercise, the makeshift ones have been improved and have new doors and roof installed.
-The institution has since set up workstations in the computer lab and the old computers with 11 new ones.
+The institution has since set up work stations in the computer lab and the old computers with 11 new ones.
 Further, the management in the facility has services all the 25 sewing machines in the fashion and design department and students no longer have to queue waiting to access machines in turns.